hasongc01/Mapping-ESG-Risk-Rating/README.md

 The bar graph is color coded in terms of ESG risk rating (lighter color means lower risk, darker means greater risk).

-In order to foster a stronger connection between "business and society," it's crucial for Goizueta to not only report the number of placements but also to incorporate metrics for Environmental, Social, and Governance (ESG) reporting.
+In order to foster a stronger connection between "business and society," it's crucial for Emory to not only report the number of placements but also to incorporate metrics for Environmental, Social, and Governance (ESG) reporting.
 This added dimension of measurement is essential for promoting a more holistic understanding of the impact of business activities on society and the environment.